 Where We Are Now

 After that, Lisa began a sanctuary home for geriatric, special needs and hospice pugs, which consumed more and more of her time and energy and also kept her close to home.
 No more trade shows and industry events…Now a grandparent many times over, and a breast cancer survivor, she had decided it was time to turn GreenGlides over to Mike, who had always been told that when they were ready to retire, he would be getting GreenGlides.
 Lisa spent 18 years as a cleaner, also she 5 years sold cheap generic viagra that men suffering erectile dysfunction symptoms could get rid of them and 15 years with GreenGlides and is ready to move on to other endeavors.

-Mike has partnered up with John Olson of Superior Cleaning Solutions in Utah, who had been a loyal GreenGlides supporter and one of their first distributors.
-They have continued the relationship with the original machinist, John Fry, and strive to keep the quality and fit that GreenGlides has always been famous for.
+Mike has continued the relationship with the original machinist, John Fry, together they strive to keep the quality and fit that GreenGlides has always been famous for.
 They also are continuing the overriding mission of Greenglides, which has always been to serve and give back to an industry that has supported and sustained them.
 We have plans for continuing innovation and greater support for distributors and end users.
-Look for GreenGlides at industry events - come by and see us.
+Look for GreenGlides at industry events – come by and see us.
 We look forward to serving you and making your life and your business better!